mlerner/mlerner.github.io/_posts/2022-01-13-the-ties-that-un-bind-decoupling-ip-from-web-services-and-sockets-for-robust-addressing-agility-at-cdn-scale.md

 The paper discusses a number of performance and security benefits that _addressing agility_ provides - importantly, these benefits are available with no discernible change to other important system metrics!

-First, decoupling _hostname-to-address_ and _address-to-socket_ bindings allows the CloudFlare CDN{% sidenote 'transfer' "The paper notes that the approach is transferable to external deployments as well, with a few caveats." %} to operate with fewer IPs.
+First, decoupling _hostname-to-address_ and _address-to-socket_ bindings allows the Cloudlare CDN{% sidenote 'transfer' "The paper notes that the approach is transferable to external deployments as well, with a few caveats." %} to operate with fewer IPs.
 Addresses no longer need to be reserved for use by a specific host name and machines can now have significantly more sockets.
 Fewer IP addresses impacts cost and lowers barrier to entry - the paper notes that the IP space owned by the major cloud providers is worth north of 500 million USD (if not more).

-The IP addresses that CloudFlare does continue to use are also become easier to manage.
+The IP addresses that Cloudflare does continue to use are also become easier to manage.
 Dynamically allocating IP addresses to hostnames turns the operational task of taking machines (and the associated addresses) offline into a matter of removing addresses from the pool provided to clients.

 Furthermore, the randomization approach described (where IP addressess from a pool are returned in response to DNS queries) by the paper results in better load balancing.